WICG/display-locking/explainer.md

 compositing, and paint.
 In turn, these can cause jank on the page, due to lifecycle updates being synchronous with script and user interactions.

-In a large enough web app, even having small updates like window resizing or a style tweak might be expensive, due to the **large amount of things getting affected**, even though we might **not necessarily need every part of the web app to be up-to-date all the time**.
+In a large enough web app, even small updates like window resizing or a style tweak might be expensive, due to the **large amount of things getting affected**, even though we might **not necessarily need every part of the web app to be up-to-date all the time**.